Miss Trans Global

 Miss Trans Global is an annual international pageant for transgender women.
-It claims to be the biggest international advocacy pageant for transgender women.
 The event broadcasts live on multiple social networking websites from London, England.
-It has gained traction for transgender advocacy, as well as raising awareness about queer culture and LGBT concerns, particularly in countries where transphobia and homophobia are prevalent.
-The pageant presents itself as a safe space for transgender women to share their lived experiences through speeches, talent shows, and art.
+It has gained traction for transgender advocacy, raising awareness about queer culture and LGBT concerns, particularly in countries where transphobia and homophobia are prevalent.
+The pageant presents itself as a safe space for transgender women to share their experiences through speeches, talent shows, and artistic performances.

 Mela Habijan of the Philippines won the first edition of Miss Trans Global in an event held virtually on September 12, 2020.
-Sruthy Sithara of India won the second edition; she is the first Indian transgender woman to win an international transgender pageant.
-The current winner is Natasha Cardoso of Brazil, who won the title on the 31st of November, 2022, in a digital event.
+Sruthy Sithara of India won the second edition where she was the first Indian transgender woman to win an international transgender pageant.

+The current winner is Laura Pereira of Italy, who was crowned on 31 March 2025, in London, United Kingdom.

 History

-The pageant was founded by Miss Sahhara, a transgender activist, and a beauty queen who was behind Queen of Nations, another pageant for transgender women that has been held in the United Kingdom for the past 13 years.
+The pageant was founded by Miss Sahhara, a transgender activist, and beauty queen who was behind Queen of Nations, another pageant for transgender women which has been held in the United Kingdom for the past 13 years.
 According to Sahhara, she and her team thought of holding the 10th edition of Queen of Nations in 2017 online.
 Instead, they decided to launch a new title which is mainly geared towards transgender advocacy, education, and trans-empowerment through multiple digital platforms.
 They aimed to create an inclusive and accessible space for all transgender women from diverse backgrounds to express themselves on an international stage without leaving their homes or country.

-According to Miss Sahhara, "Miss Trans Global was conceived in 2017 but realized during isolation in 2020.
+According to Miss Sahhara, "Miss Trans Global was conceived in 2017 but realised during isolation in 2020.
 Our communities around the world are often either stuck at home with transphobic family members or homeless due to family rejection.
 Many of us are misunderstood at home and marginalized in society.
 Also, we have limited earning opportunities.
 So, we decided to help address some of these issues by engaging our online global community through the Miss Trans Global Digital Pageant".